 Renters’ Rights Bill: What it means for UK renters and landlords

-The Renters' Rights Bill had its second reading in the House of Commons this week.
+The Renters' Rights Bill is now at its report stage and a third reading date is set to be announced.
 This briefing provides a background to the bill and an overview of its main provisions.

 The Government recently published the first draft of the Renters’ Rights Bill, which replaces the Renters Reform Bill, and outlines the intention to transform the Private Rented Sector (PRS) and improve the lives of renters in the UK.